 Christopher Earle – Mission Impossible?
 An Economic Analysis of Guilford County’s Distinctive Pay-for-Performance Program

-Robert Elmore – A Global Analysis of the Factors Affect Sustainability and Portfolio Risk in Microfinance
+Robert Elmore – A Global Analysis of the Factors Affecting Sustainability and Portfolio Risk in Microfinance

 Jordan Garside – Saving the Soul: Rescuing Religion from Economic Overreach

 Sarah Kenyon – Director Tenure on Firm Performance: How Long is Too Long?

 John McLeod – The Chinese Rare Earth Export Quota: Implications and Importance